The 9 players Chelsea signed along with Eden Hazard & how they fared

 “I helped change that.
 I’ll be a bit older when I try this move again but, as I am playing very well, with good stats, I feel there is still a place for me at Chelsea.”

-He’s won the Premier League (twice), the FA Cup, the League Cup and the Europa League (twice) and can complete the full set of trophies when he plays in his first Champions League final.
+Azpilicueta – or ‘Dave’ as he’s affectionately known – won the Premier League (twice), the FA Cup, the League Cup, the Europa League (twice) and went on to complete the full set with the Champions League in 2021.

-Having seen the likes of John Terry, Frank Lampard and Didier Drogba depart during his time at the club, Azpilicueta is now Chelsea’s longest-serving senior player and a trusted leader in Tuchel’s squad.
+Having seen the likes of John Terry, Frank Lampard and Didier Drogba depart during his time at the club, Azpilicueta is now Chelsea’s longest-serving senior player and a trusted leader at the club.

-Believe it or not, Moses is approaching a full decade as a Chelsea player after Wigan eventually accepted a fifth bid for his services in 2012.
+Believe it or not, Moses almost managed a full decade on Chelsea’s books after Wigan eventually accepted a fifth bid for his services in 2012.

 Things weren’t so successful the following year, and following the Italian coach’s sacking, Moses returned to the loan carousel, turning out for Fenerbahce and briefly reuniting with Conte at Inter before featuring for Spartak Moscow in 2020-21.
-He remains contracted at Stamford Bridge until 2022.
+He joined the Russian side on a permanent deal in 2021 and remains there today.